joyent/conch-api/README.md

 ### Operating System Support

-We currently support SmartOS 17.4 and Docker/Ubuntu.
-Being a Perl app, the API should run most anywhere but the code is only actively tested on SmartOS and Docker/Ubuntu.
+We currently support Docker/Ubuntu.
+Being a Perl app, the API should run nearly anywhere but the code is only actively tested on macOS and Docker/Ubuntu.

 ### Perl Support